 Below we’ve listed various steps of the job-search process and some things to consider as you approach each one.

 It’s not uncommon for certain job applications to include “optional” questions related to demographics (e.g., questions about race, age, gender).
 It is well within your rights to opt out of answering such questions.
 Another optional question that is sometimes included is: “Do you have a disability?”
-If you decide that you’d rather not answer the disability question — which, again, is entirely up to you — then it’s probably a good idea to forgo answering all optional questions.
-That way, a hiring manager is less likely to wonder why you chose to skip only the health-related question — less likely to wonder if you have something to hide.
+If you decide that you’d rather not answer the disability question — which, again, is entirely up to you — then it may be a good idea to forgo answering all optional questions.
+That way, a hiring manager is less likely to wonder why you chose to skip only the health-related question.

 A cover letter is similar to an “elevator pitch” in that it is a brief summary of your experience and qualifications, how they make you the best fit for the specific job you’re applying for, and why the company should hire you.

 A few things to note regarding cover letters:

 First, depending on the job, a hiring manager could receive hundreds of cover letters.
 As a result, it’s unlikely he/she will have the time to give your letter a careful, thoughtful read; at best, it’s more apt to get a quick scan.